munificent/craftinginterpreters/book/methods-and-initializers.md

 <aside name="do">

-A bound method *is* a first class value, so they can store it in variables, pass it to functions, and otherwise do "value"-y stuff with it.
+A bound method *is* a first-class value, so they can store it in variables, pass it to functions, and otherwise do "value"-y stuff with it.

 </aside>